MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 ### Friday 13<sup>th</sup>:
 Progress:
 - MA finished implementing feedback into the interim report.
-- PT scheduled a DSbD cohort check-in for Thursday 4<sup>th</sup> February 2023.
+- TS scheduled a DSbD cohort check-in for Thursday 4<sup>th</sup> February 2023.
-- MA and PT discussed the best way to implement the consumers.
+- MA and TS discussed the best way to implement the consumers.
 They should be implemented with identical functionality between both modes of operation, which involves creating a common C source/header file to store the consumer code.

 To do:
 - MA to review interim report.